MedBot-team/NaBot/README.md

 Our autocorrect component in the chatbot is based on [autocorrect](https://github.com/filyp/autocorrect), which medical and Persian dictionaries are added to it.
 We are thankful to their team for their contribution to open-source society. :heart_eyes:

 Ui of ourchatbot gets its power from [Streamlit](https://github.com/streamlit/streamlit).
-Thanks for their for their contribution to the open-source society. :heart_eyes:
+Thanks for their contribution to the open-source society. :heart_eyes:

 A list of medicines information has been collected from [Drugs.com](https://www.drugs.com/) and [MedlinePlus](https://medlineplus.gov/druginformation.html).
 We're appreciating their teams for producing great medicines information. :hugs: